johnnyawesome/ChickensAndBees/README.md

 # 🐔Chickens and Bees🐝
 A bunch of Chickens - They look for Food and eat it when they find some.
 And there are Bees!
+Written in P5JS.

 ![ChickensAndBees](https://github.com/johnnyawesome/ChickensAndBees/blob/main/ChickensAndBees/DemoImages/ChickensAndBees.gif?raw=true)